PromaChow/HotelRecommendationSystem/tf/README.md

 # Terraform Installation and Functioning

-# Git repository structure
-⁠ /tf &rarr; Infrastructure needed for the project

-# How to run
 ## Prerequisites
 1.⁠ ⁠Install terraform in your local computer: https://phoenixnap.com/kb/how-to-install-terraform.
 - For MacOS you can use the following commands in homebrew: